 How will we execute the educational programme in Sri Lanka?

-Designing a make-up programme teaching technique and skills on HOW to do bridal make-up, both theory and practical.
+Designing a make-up programme teaching technique and skills on how to do bridal make-up, both theory and practice.

 We have set up a sponsorship option of £50 per month for each student.
 The concept has been proven very successful for other charities as it provides ongoing support for the recipients.

 Corporate sponsorship is essential to the success of Heir Foundation.
-Whilst sponsor a student benefits the students and their families directly and the fund raising events will raised essential funding to substation the charity’s ongoing costs for year 2 onwards, the corporate sponsorship provides the critical funding for the initial start up of the project, the school and the building.
-The initial costs as detailed in this book are based on the capital required to develop the infrastructure and building in the first year.
+Whilst ‘Sponsor a Student’ benefits the students and their families directly and the fund raising events will raise essential funding to cover the charity’s ongoing costs for year 2 onwards, the corporate sponsorship provides the critical funding for the initial start up of the project, the school and the building.
+The initial costs, as detailed in this book, are based on the capital required to develop the infrastructure and building in the first year.